jjaburke91/figurefigure/README.md

 ## Making site updates

-Please create a pull request via Git from a feature branch, and do not commit onto master.
-I'd like to sign off any changes before merging in.
+Please work on a feature branch, and to put a change live, create a pull request going into `master`.
+A code owner can sign it off, allow it to be merged into master and deployed.

 ## Considerations